 Western Division Director (2020-2021) Previous Division Chair (2019-2020)

-Over the past five years I’ve practiced various aspects of professional social work in Buffalo, N.Y. and Philadelphia, PA.
-I’ve taken on roles in crisis prevention and intervention at Crisis Services of Buffalo and NYSTART, which provides assistance to individuals and families with intellectual/developmental disabilities and mental health diagnoses.
-I have experience in both micro- and macro- social work as a dialectical behavioral therapist in a residential treatment facility, a residential treatment facilities specialist through the N.Y.
+Over the past five years Kat Procknal has practiced various aspects of professional social work in Buffalo, N.Y. and Philadelphia, PA.
+She has taken on roles in crisis prevention and intervention at Crisis Services of Buffalo and NYSTART, which provides assistance to individuals and families with intellectual/developmental disabilities and mental health diagnoses.
+Kat is an experiences micro- and macro- social worker and as a dialectical behavioral therapist in a residential treatment facility, a residential treatment facilities specialist through the N.Y.
 State Office of Mental Health and, currently, as a therapist within an outpatient clinic serving adolescents and families.

 Emily Murphy, LMSW